How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Multi-cloud Performance

 Second, the external egress costs for the NLP experiments are very high compared to the other costs.
-They are 2.2x higher than the spot instance for GC and 5.7x higher for Azure, as the traffic costs in the US zone are 0.01\$/GB and 0.02\$/GB, respectively.
-The Azure cost is even higher (0.763\$/h) than the on-demand instance price of 0.489\$/h.
-The CV experiments are much less affected due to the smaller model size, but Azure still manages to almost match its spot instance price of 0.134\$/h with the external egress cost of 0.115\$/h.
+They are 2.2x higher than the spot instance for GC and 5.7x higher for Azure, as the traffic costs in the US zone are \$0.01/GB and \$0.02/GB, respectively.
+The Azure cost is even higher (\$0.763/h) than the on-demand instance price of \$0.489/h.
+The CV experiments are much less affected due to the smaller model size, but Azure still manages to almost match its spot instance price of \$0.134/h with the external egress cost of \$0.115/h.

 Finally, the total compute cost, including egress and data loading in this multi-cloud constellation, is the sum of all the cloud providers' prices times the number of VMs used.
-For the CV experiments, GC, AWS, and Azure cost 0.762\$/h, 1.192\$/h, and 0.363\$/h, respectively, making the combination of GC with Azure 42\% cheaper than GC with AWS.
-For the NLP experiments, GC, AWS, and Azure cost 0.835\$/h, 1.05\$/h, and 0.973\$/h, respectively, and GC combined with Azure is better than GC with AWS by a smaller margin of 3.9\%.
+For the CV experiments, GC, AWS, and Azure cost \$0.762/h, \$1.192/h, and \$0.363/h, respectively, making the combination of GC with Azure 42\% cheaper than GC with AWS.
+For the NLP experiments, GC, AWS, and Azure cost \$0.835/h, \$1.05/h, and \$0.973/h, respectively, and GC combined with Azure is better than GC with AWS by a smaller margin of 3.9\%.
 However, the intercontinental network egress prices for both GC and Azure are up to 15 times higher than the inter-zone prices, so what about the cost-effectiveness compared to geo-distributed experiments?

-\textbf{(3) Geo-distributed egress can incur most of the cost.} To illustrate the cost of intercontinental training, we use our C-8 experiment with two VMs in the US, EU, ASIA, and AUS from ~\Cref{sec:geodistributed-performance} to plug in the cost for each cloud provider.
+\textbf{(3) Geo-distributed egress can incur most of the cost.} To illustrate the cost of intercontinental training, we use our C-8 experiment with two VMs in four continents from ~\Cref{sec:geodistributed-performance} to plug the cost for each cloud provider.
 The egress costs are calculated slightly differently than in the D-2 and D-3 experiments because four groups of two VMs average locally and then distribute the gradients across the other groups.
 This results in $\frac{8}{20}$ internal egress calls (two calls between each group), $\frac{6}{20}$ intercontinental egress calls (two calls between three regions), and $\frac{6}{20}$ AUS egress calls (three regions share their gradients with AUS and vice versa).